 Prioritize Change Management

 ERP system implementation is a people project as much as a tech project.
-Communicate with your team early and often.
+That’s why you must communicate with your team early and often.
 Explain the “why,” address concerns, manage resistance proactively, and celebrate wins.

 Don’t Underestimate Data Migration

 “Garbage in, garbage out.”
-Plan data migration proactively, especially data cleaning, as it is often more complex and time-consuming than anticipated.
-Evaluate which data you actually need from older systems.
-For example, is 10-year-old order data necessary?
-Take your time to decide what’s worth migrating.
+You must plan data migration proactively, especially data cleaning, as it’s often more complex and time-consuming than anticipated.
+Check if you actually need the information in your older systems.
+Do you really need the 10-year-old order data?
+Take your time and run through the data and decide which one is actually worth migrating.

 Don’t just pave the cow paths.
-Use ERP implementation as an opportunity to enhance processes based on best practices embedded in the software.
-It’s better to refine workflows rather than customizing the software to fit broken old processes.
+ERP system implementation is a good opportunity to enhance your processes based on best practices embedded in the software.
+It’s better to refine your workflows rather than customizing the software to fit broken old processes.

 Be Realistic About Budget & Timeline

 Build buffers for unforeseen issues.
-Rushing or cutting corners on budget often leads to bigger costs down the line.
+Rushing the process or cutting corners on the budget often leads to bigger costs down the line.

 Invest Heavily in Training